amrut-prabhu/poker-ai/README.md

 ## Adversarial Poker Agent

-Built using a MiniMax search tree with alpha beta pruning.
+Built a Limit Texas Hold 'Em Poker bot using a MiniMax search tree with alpha beta pruning.

 Project report can be viewed [here](https://github.com/amrut-prabhu/poker-ai/blob/master/Poker02_Report.pdf).

+---

 ### Set up environment
 using the conda or pyenv